It seems to me that many of our biases stem from a single

 the strengths of others.
 Success depends more on our relationships than on our

 internal need to show our strength.
-There is an African word that speaks to oneness
+There is a Nguni word that speaks to oneness

 among others and our common humanity: Ubuntu.